marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Yeah.

 DB: [1:44:26] Okay great.
-Are you familiar with [[Charlotte Thomson Iserbyt|Charlotte Iserbyt]]? {Editor's note: [[Charlotte Thomson Iserbyt]] wrote [[The Deliberate Dumbing Down of America -by- Charlotte Thomson Iserbyt]] in 1999.} Have you ever heard of her?
+Are you familiar with [[Iserbyt, Charlotte Thomson|Charlotte Iserbyt]]? {Editor's note: [[Iserbyt, Charlotte Thomson]] wrote [[Iserbyt, Charlotte Thomson [book] The Deliberate Dumbing Down of America]] in 1999.} Have you ever heard of her?

 RP: I don't recognize it.

 DB: Okay.
 I guess she did some critique on the foundational works of modern education.
 But it really just piggybacks on the stuff that you've said and I wanted to hear if you had any more thoughts to it.
 She said the foundational works of modern education were very open in their design end-goal worldwide scientific socialism, where all decisions are in fact to be made by the experts and not by the citizens.
 A thinking, questioning citizen may be desirable for Republic, but it is very dangerous to the scientific dictatorship.
-I think scientific dictatorship is the opposite of what would be good according to [[Ivan Illich|Illich's]] stuff and [[Murray Bookchin|Bookchin's]] idea of decentralization, right?
+I think scientific dictatorship is the opposite of what would be good according to [[Illich, Ivan|Illich's]] stuff and [[Bookchin, Murray|Bookchin's]] idea of decentralization, right?

 RP: Starting about 1950 there were people subsidized by the CIA basically laying out the blueprint for exactly that.